limerainne/Dockerize-EDA/README.md

     - (you should not upload image containing commeiclal tool to public docker registry, of course ;-) )
   - Intermediate image does not removed automatically, you have to remove by yourself for now. (see below)
   - How can we run docker container with unpriviledged permission?
+    - Currently, there is nothing to drop root priviledge in `Dockerfile`s
-    - [Singularity](https://www.sylabs.io) could be a solution, but currently I failed to use that tool.
+    - [Singularity](https://www.sylabs.io) could be a solution.

 ## Prerequisites
   - Docker 17.05+ (this script uses multi-stage build feature)